 Another argument for giving women lower wages is that they can’t do as much as men can.
 But there’s no proof to show that the amount of paddy harvested by a woman is less than that harvested by a man.
 Even where they perform the same tasks as men, women are paid less.

 Would landlords hire so many women if they were less efficient?

 The backbreaking work women do in the fields and other work sites is visible.
 All this does not exempt them from being chiefly responsible for their children.
-The adivasi (indigenous) woman has brought two of hers to a primary health centre in Malkangiri, Orissa.
+The Adivasi woman has brought two of hers to a primary health centre in Malkangiri, Odisha.
 Trudging several kilometres across rough terrain to do so.
 And carrying her son most of the way.
 That, after putting in hours of work on a tough, hilly slope.